 Perhaps you’re already a UX or UI designer looking to expand your skill set, or you’re new to the game and looking to gain the broadest possible spectrum of skills under the umbrella of design.
 Many designers start off with the goal of becoming a full-stack designer and plan their education and career path accordingly.

 As the lines between design and development become ever more blurred, full-stack designers are sharply on the rise.
-On the heels of the full-stack development era, the changing landscape of the startup scene calls for more cross-disciplinary training from designers—meaning demand for designers who are also coders, copywriters and project managers rolled into one.
+On the heels of the full-stack development era, the changing landscape of the startup scene calls for more cross-disciplinary training from designers—meaning that there’s a demand for designers with skills in coding, copywriting, project management, and more.

 - What is a full-stack designer?